lokka30/lokka30/README.md

 <div align="center">

 I'm Lachlan, a Cyber Security student from Western Australia 🇦🇺.
-I'm passionate for computer science, spending my free time creating and contributing to [libre software][6] and tinkering with my homelab.
+I'm passionate for computer science, spending my free time creating and contributing to [libre software][6], tinkering with my homelab, and various other hobbies.

 I write projects in Java, Python, Kotlin, SQL, Bash, C++, HTML, CSS, and JavaScript.
 Aside from working on improving my ability in those languages, I also hope to explore TypeScript, C#, C, and PHP in the near future.
 There's never enough tools in your toolbox!